-Industrial Zone, Business Mixed Use Zone, the space and associated Town Centre zones, and the Local Shopping manoeuvring.
-Centre Zone, except in relation to unstaffed utility b.
-Effects on safety, sites and on sites where access is only available efficiency, and amenity from the following roads of the site and of the transport network, including the pedestrian and cycling environment.
+b.
+Off-street loading shall be provided in accordance with this standard on every site in the Coneburn Industrial Zone, Business Mixed Use Zone, the Town C. The location, size, and design of the loading space and associated manoeuvring.
+Centre zones, and the Local Shopping Centre Zone, except in relation to unstaffed utility sites and on sites where access is only available from the following roads d.